Should you negotiate maternity leave in a new job offer situation? This Q & A suggests an alternate approach that’s lower risk.

 Click to Get Your Free Maternity Leave Proposal

 Dear Pat: Last month, I interviewed for a new position, and have now received a verbal offer.
 Meanwhile, my husband and I have not ruled out having a second child in the near future.

 My concern is that the new employer’s maternity leave policy has the standard 6 week/8 week Short-Term Disability leave, whereas my current employer has a full 12-week paid leave, which allows me to keep my accumulated vacation hours intact.

-My advice to you is, with your firm job offer in hand, you can now negotiate all the other terms that could support a longer maternity leave.
-Top priority: a top-pay salary.
+My advice to you is, with your firm job offer in hand, you now negotiate all the other work terms that could support a longer maternity leave.

-So now is the time to negotiate for the high end of the market value of your position.
-(Remember, their first offer is never the best offer, and negotiating your pay package is expected in a new job offer scenario.)
+Remember, their first offer is never their best offer, and negotiating your pay package is expected in a new job offer scenario.

 That said, negotiating maternity leave terms is not typical in a new job offer scenario, raising the risk of derailing an otherwise fairly predictable process.

 Get yourself hired at the best possible salary.
 Then, at the point when it’s time to negotiate maternity leave while on the job, you’ll have a history of working there several months or more.

 This puts you in a stronger position to negotiate for a longer-than-policy “supplemental leave” (see Max Your Maternity Leave for how to negotiate that), which is essentially paid for—or partially paid for—by what you negotiated as part of your new job offer salary.

 Of course, the choice is yours to negotiate for both the ambitious salary goal and maternity leave terms; it’s just not the approach I recommend given hiring practice realities.